 And as a famous food entrepreneur, Kohey has probably eaten at some of the world's best ramen restaurants.

 The whole time they ate, they were slurping, nodding and talking to each other, and commenting to each other in Japanese.

-KChan and I have been pushing to innovate👨🍳👩🍳 since day 0 and have used ingredients that people aren't familiar with to achieve a next level nutritional profile.
+We've been pushing to innovate👨🍳👩🍳 since day 0 and have used non-traditional ingredients to achieve a next level nutritional profile.

 We could tell this was the first time they were experiencing ramen noodles with this kind of texture and flavor.

 We held our breath for the next 2 minutes and kept exchanging nervous glances with each other 😲😳😵 while they ate.